 Naturally, many people want to know how Mariusz trains; from gym-goers looking to get jacked and powerlifters looking to develop hulk-like strength.

 In this article we’ll document Mariusz Pudzianowski’s gym routine, so you can copy it and develop strength and muscle size like never before.
+Scroll to the bottom if you want to learn more about Strongman training.

 Note: Don’t expect this workout to turn you into Mariusz Pudzianowski.